Engin-Boot/pong-stage-muskan01/Stage0/Start_the_game.md

   Given - New game starts

-  When - New window pop up appers asking the names of player 1 and 2
+  When - New window pop up appears asking the names of player 1 and 2

   Then - Enter the names

+### Scenario: Initial serve

+  Given - Menu appears:
+  Press B to serve the ball
+  Press E to exit the game

+  When - Player press B

+  Then - Set off module Player1_action